ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 BoxPokemon * __attribute__((long_call)) DaycareMon_GetBoxMon(DaycareMon *dcmon);
 ```

-This tricks the compiler to elicit code that will not cull the thumb bit from the function address and properly jump to it.  hg-engine (covered later) has this defined as the macro `LONG_CALL`, which would allow this declaration to look like this:
+This tricks the compiler to elicit code that will not cull the thumb bit from the function address and properly jump to it.
+You can define this as a macro, i.e. `LONG_CALL`, which would allow this declaration to look like this:

 ```c
 BoxPokemon * LONG_CALL DaycareMon_GetBoxMon(DaycareMon *dcmon);